CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/dispatch-control.md

     </div>
     </details>

-**Extra field for scanning Package Number on confirmation window** – allows defining a user-defined field on the final form of the transaction.
+**Extra field for scanning Package Number on confirmation window** – Allows defining a user-defined field for scanning the package number during the final form of the transaction.

-**Extra field for Package Number barcode prefix** – this option allows to define of a prefix
+**Extra field for Package Number barcode prefix** – This option allows defining a prefix for the package number barcode.

-**Enable checking Package Number for selected BP's only** – this option allows to check Package Number only for some chosen previously Business Partners
+**Enable checking Package Number for selected BP's only** – This option Allows checking the package number only for the selected Business Partners.

-**Verify Business Partner part numbers for the first Item in SU** – this option allows you to check U_PackageNumber and Business Partner number only for the first item in SU
+**Verify Business Partner part numbers for the first Item in SU** – This option checks the U_PackageNumber and Business Partner part number only for the first item in the Stock Unit (SU).

 ## Changes

-The old view of Dispatch Control tab.
-Extra field query checkbox has been removed:
+The old view of the Dispatch Control tab no longer includes the Extra Field Query checkbox.

     ![Dispatch Control](./media/dispatch-control/dispatch-control.png)

-To use the functionality, it is required to create a specific SQL query in Custom Query Manager:
+To enable this functionality, a specific SQL query needs to be created in the Custom Query Manager.

     ![Dispatch Control](./media/dispatch-control/dispatch-control-01.png)

-Click Load to choose a window to which we want to make changes.
+Click Load to select the window you want to modify.

     ![Dispatch Control](./media/dispatch-control/dispatch-control-02.png)

-On the right side there are the following sections: Required Fields, Available parameters, Filter Parameters and available CompuTec WMS fields.
+On the right side, you'll see the following sections: Required Fields, Available Parameters, Filter Parameters, and available CompuTec WMS fields.

     ![WMS CompuTec Fields](./media/dispatch-control/fields.png)

-The basic data for the change will be taken from called from SQL Query Manager.
+The basic data for the change will be retrieved from the SQL Query Manager.

     ![Basic Data](./media/dispatch-control/basic-data.png)

-In this example data from Address and TransId columns will be added to Field5 and Field6 fields respectively.
+In this example, data from the Address and TransId columns will be inserted into the Field5 and Field6 fields, respectively.

     ![Fields](./media/dispatch-control/fields-01.png)

-On the screenshots below you can see the CompuTec WMS window before and after the change.
+The screenshots below show the CompuTec WMS window before and after the change.

     ![Delivery Selection](./media/dispatch-control/delivery-selection.PNG)

+---
+The Dispatch Control feature offers businesses a flexible and streamlined way to manage the dispatch process, allowing for customizations that ensure accurate item tracking and package validation.
+The updates to the Dispatch Control tab simplify the process, making it easier to implement changes and optimize dispatch management.